2018–19 Phoenix mayoral special election

-The 2018–19 Phoenix mayoral special election was held to elect the new Mayor of Phoenix, Arizona.
+The 2018–19 Phoenix mayoral special election was held on November 6, 2018, to elect the new Mayor of Phoenix, Arizona.
 The election was officially nonpartisan; candidates ran on the same ballot.
-In the initial round of the election, since no candidate reached 50 percent plus one vote (as required by Phoenix City Charter), a runoff election was held between the top two finishers.
+In the initial round of the election, since no candidate reached 50 percent plus one vote (as required by Phoenix City Charter), a runoff election was held on March 12, 2019, between the top two finishers.